magento/devdocs/guides/v2.0/config-guide/varnish/config-varnish-install.md

 	Copyright (c) 2006 Verdens Gang AS
 	Copyright (c) 2006-2014 Varnish Software AS

-Make sure the version is at least 3.0.5 or any version of 4.x before continuing.
+Make sure the version is 4.x or 5.x before continuing.
+If you are running version 3.x, you must upgrade to a supported version.
+Consult the Varnish installation documentation for more information.

 ### Next step
 <a href="{{page.baseurl}}config-guide/varnish/config-varnish-configure.html">Configure Varnish and your web server</a>